hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

     * <b>Query Decomposition</b>: breakdown complex queries into sub questions --> answer recursively or individually
     * <b>Step Back Query</b>: generate higher level query to emphasize a bigger picture better
     * <b>HyDE</b>: generate hypothetical document for retrieval
   * [Routing][41]: the process of dynamically directing a query to the most appropriate retriever, database, or model based on its content
+  * [Cohere Rerank to improve retrieval relevancy for the query][44] 🌟
+    * [How to use Cohere Rerank in Langchain][45]
+    * Will be helpful to get the reranked document relevancy score
 * [ColiVara - Improve Retrieval without Chunking][35]
   * It treats docs as images and uses vision models for embedding, just like a human would do.
 This provides far better accuracy than traditional RAG systems that rely on chunking, without latency issues.
 * Text Chunking